imbaguanxin/matlabPathSmooth/README.md

 Change the input source of the map or manually type the map out is possible.

-1. read map from file:

-    Change the input source file.
+1. read map from file: Change the input source file.
 The file should be a 2d img of the map.
 I assume darker part is obstacle.

-2. manually type the map:

-    like line 17 to 29.
+2. manually type the map: like line 17 to 29.
 Write your own map matrix and give the value to `map.cellStatus`.

-    legend: 0 - blank, 1 - obstacle

 You can simply uncomment the given `map.cellStatus` sample and substitute my sample map with yours.
+(0 - blank, 1 - obstacle)

 Then you need to manually set the start point and the end point.
 The point is a image coordinate: [row, column].